olivierphi/pymessagebus/README.md

 - the `add_handler(message_class, handler)` method will raise a `api.CommandHandlerAlreadyRegisteredForATypeError` exception if one tries to register a handler for a class of message for which another handler has already been registered before.
 - the `handle(message)` method returns a single result rather than a list of result (as we can - and must - have only one single handler for a given message class).
 If no handler has been registered for this message class, a `api.CommandHandlerNotFoundError` exception is raised.

+##### Additional options for the CommandBus

+The CommandBus constructor have additional options that you can use to customise its behaviour:

-- it's possible to be stricter about the implementation of the CommandBus pattern, by using the `allow_result=True` named parameter when the clas is instaciated (the default value being `False`).
+- `allow_result`: it's possible to be stricter about the implementation of the CommandBus pattern, by using the `allow_result=True` named parameter when the clas is instaciated (the default value being `False`).
 In that case the result of the `handle(message)` will always be `None`.
 That way one can follow a more pure version of the design pattern. (and access the result of the COmmand handling via the application repositories)
+- `locking`: by default the CommandBus will raise a `api.CommandBusAlreadyRunningAMessageError` exception if a message is sent to it while another message is still processed (which can happen if one of the Command Handlers sends a message to the bus).
+You can disable this behaviour by setting the named argument `locking=False` (the default value being `True`).

 #### Middlewares